-Dr. Tananis is an Associate Professor at the University of Pittsburgh School of Education and helped to initiate the Education Doctorate program at Pitt.
+Dr. Tananis is an Associate Professor, Emeritus, at the University of Pittsburgh School of Education and helped to initiate the Education Doctorate program at Pitt.
 She has taught foundation, inquiry, and specialized leadership courses in the program.
 She specializes in educational leadership and program evaluation.

 Maria Piantanida, Patricia L. McMahon, and Marilyn Llewellyn: On Being a Scholar-Practitioner, Practical Wisdom in Action.
 Wisdom of Practice Series, Pittsburgh, PA: Learning Moments Press, 2019.
 290 pp. $22.95 ISBN-13: 978-0997648881